JeremiahKaren/35percent.github.io/shopping-centre.md

 ---
 ![]({{site.baseurl}}/img/delanceyaerial.png)

-After [failing to get approval](https://www.bbc.co.uk/news/uk-england-london-42719607) from Southwark's planning committee on 16 Jan 2018, developer Delancey's [application](http://planbuild.southwark.gov.uk/documents/?casereference=16/AP/4458&system=DC){:target="_blank"} for the redevelopment of the [Elephant & Castle shopping centre](http://35percent.org/shopping-centre/){:target="_blank"}, was [narrowly approved](http://35percent.org/2018-07-09-delancey/) on 3 July 2018, after a total of three deferments.
+Despite attracting over [a thousand formal objections](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9569810) and after [failing to get approval](https://www.bbc.co.uk/news/uk-england-london-42719607) from Southwark's planning committee on 16 Jan 2018, developer Delancey's [application](http://planbuild.southwark.gov.uk/documents/?casereference=16/AP/4458&system=DC){:target="_blank"} for the redevelopment of the [Elephant & Castle shopping centre](http://35percent.org/shopping-centre/){:target="_blank"}, was [narrowly approved](http://35percent.org/2018-07-09-delancey/) on 3 July 2018, after a total of three deferments.

 ## Affordable housing
-Delancey has been granted permission to build 979 Build to Rent (BtR) homes totalling 106,471sqm of residential floorspace and while 35% will be 'affordable' only 9,141sqm (8.6% - 116 homes) will be social rent.
+Delancey has been granted permission to build 979 Build to Rent homes totalling 106,471sqm of residential floorspace and while 35% will be 'affordable' only 9,141sqm (8.6% - 116 homes) will be social rent.

 None of this is in line with the [Elephant's current affordable housing policy](http://www.southwark.gov.uk/assets/attach/1817/1.0.5%20Elephant%20%26%20Castle%20SPD%20OAPF.pdf), which requires half (17.5%) of the minimum 35% affordable housing to be social rented.
 Instead we are getting only 8.6% social rent, with the remainder provided as 'London Living Rent equivalent' (£205 - £308pw) or affordable rent at up to 80% market rent, for household incomes up to £90,000pa.